pointOfive/Summer_2022_STA496H1/README.md

    3. Review Paper: [Variational Inference: A Review for Statisticians](https://arxiv.org/abs/1601.00670)

-        > Hopefully the preceeding materials been sufficient and this is just a reference at this point.
+        > Hopefully the preceeding materials have been sufficient and this is just a reference at this point.

    4. Landmark paper: [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114)